duracell80/oceaneyes/README.md

 - Analyse listening habits and own this data yourself
 - Control volume upon system events such as phone or video calls or when playing videos

+-- I've never fallen from quite this high,
+Fallin' into your ocean eyes,
+Those ocean eyes

 ### Own your URL's!
 Open Source our radio preset systems!
 Sick and tired of Internet Radio portals shutting down?
 Help send a message to the industry that the potential of service shutdowns is leading to the dimise of a whole product category and it need not be this way.
 Internet Radio as a standalone category of hardware can continue to grow if we invest in the right ways to allow people to manage their own databases.